Making Tax Digital – Frequently Asked Questions

 I am self-employed and also have income from property rental – can I submit a quarterly return that includes figures for both?

-No – you will have to make quarterly submissions for each separate self-employment/trade and a separate return for your property.
+No – you will have to make quarterly submissions for each separate self-employment/trade and a separate return for your UK property.
+If you have earnings from foreign property this will also require a separate return.

 I have multiple UK properties that I receive rental income from – will I need to submit a return for each property?